Learning Two Languages at Once? Here Are 16 Tips You’ve Gotta Use

 When learning one language at a time, you run the risk of relating everything back to your native language and thereby making that language your permanent point of reference.
 That means your new language becomes an “extension” of your native tongue rather than something you internalize on a deep, intuitive level.

-But when you’re learning two languages at the same time, you can practice translation by cutting out the middleman of your native language.
-Simply translate between the two new ones you’re learning!
+But when you’re learning two languages at the same time, you can practice translation by simply translating between the two new ones you’re learning!

 You can even up the ante by translating across different languages and linguistic mediums.
 If you’re learning Spanish and Chinese, for example, try writing a passage in Spanish and then verbally translating it into Chinese.